markgewhite/jumpsFDA/README.md

 - decomposition analysis
 - linear modelling

+It depends on the Matlab library for  functional data analysis which can be found [here](https://www.psych.mcgill.ca/misc/fda/downloads/FDAfuns/Matlab/).

-## FDA Library
+## Raw data

-<code>jumpsFDA.m</code> runs the full analysis, using a raw datafile that is not available yet - see below.
+[jumpsFDA](code/jumpsFDA.m) reads the raw datafile [data/compactjumpsdata.mat](data/compactjumpsdata.mat) which contains anonymised data.
+It is currently unavailable until ethics approval is granted.
+It has the following structure:
+- <code>bwall: 64x16 double</code> (bodyweights)
+- <code>grf.raw: 64x16 cell</code> (raw 1D VGRF data of variable lengths)
+- <code>grf.initiation: 64x16 double</code> (jump initiaion index)
+- <code>grf.takeoff: 64x16 double</code> (take-off index)
+- <code>jumpOrder: 104x16 string</code> (master list specifying the the jump type for each trial)
+- <code>nJumpsPerSubject: 64x1 double</code> (how many jumps for each subject)
+- <code>sDataID: 1x64 double</code> (lookup table linking array index to subject ID)
+- <code>sJumpID: 1x104 double</code> (lookup table linking trial index to jump order ID)

+If approval is not forthcoming I plan to provide dummy data instead.

 ## Jump initiation

 The countermovement jumps were performed by 55 participants, as described in the paper, and the vertical ground reaction forces recorded.
 These recordings started before the jump and finished after the landing.
 The investigation was only interested in the forces up to take-off.
 It was necessary to identify when the jump was started.
-Identifying the start and end points was the purpose of the function <code>demarcateJump.m</code>.
+Identifying the start and end points was the purpose of the function [demarcateJump](code/demarcateJump.m).

 Take-off is easily found where VGRF drops below 10 N.